Skip to content

 Archiving

-With Open Data in mind, research data must be archived and made accessible.
+With the Open Data principle in mind, research data must be archived and made accessible.

 Researchers have several options: